The hero has been falsely accused of a crime he did not commit.

 An episode of Hanna-Barbera's Snooper & Blabber had Snooper framed for crimes committed by a Snooper robot created by a mad scientist who has a whole platoon of Snooper robot lookalikes.
 He infiltrates and tells Blabber to wait thirty minutes before calling the police.
 Blabber mistakenly believed he said thirty seconds, so he called the police anyway.
 Snooper lampshades the trope when the police tell him he qualifies for a reward for capturing the real mastermind:

 Snooper: Reward?
 I just wanted to clear me good name!
 I ain't interested in no reward!
 And when do I collect it?

 "Devil Asteroid" from Mighty Orbots, but subverted a bit when Rondu tells Ohno and Rob that SHADOW has control of the asteroid.

 In Star Wars: The Clone Wars' 5th season finale Ahsoka is framed and convicted of an attack on the Jedi Temple and is expelled from the Jedi Order so she can be tried in front of a Senate Court.
 When she's proven innocent, the Council members apologize profusely and offer to take her back to the Order, going as far as claiming the ordeal was her Jedi trial.
 Unfortunately, her faith in them is so shattered by the way they abandoned her, that she refuses the offer.

-David Milgaard was accused of raping and murdering a nursing student in 1969 in Saskatoon, Saskatchewan.
-He would spend 21 years in prison even escaping and turning himself back in so he could clear his name legally before being freed.
-The Tragically Hip song "Wheat Kings" references Milgaard's story, and a TV movie was also made about his life.
+David Milgaard was convicted of raping and murdering a nursing student in 1969 in Saskatoon, Saskatchewan.
+He would spend almost 23 years in prison even escaping and turning himself back in so he could clear his name legally before being freed.
+A man named Larry Fisher would later be proven guilty of the crimes.
+The Tragically Hip's song "Wheat Kings" references Milgaard's story, and a TV movie was also made about his life.